Haru2022/NeRF_pytorch/Readme.md

 I refer to the [NeRF](https://github.com/bmild/nerf) and [DM-NeRF](https://github.com/vLAR-group/DM-NeRF) for code rewriting. the datasets I test the code are [lego](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1) (synthetic data) and [replica](https://github.com/Harry-Zhi/semantic_nerf).

+21 Mar 2023 v1.1

+Add tools for coordinate transformations (see ./tools).
+The mg2c in the last version is integrated into the process of intrinsics generation.
+It's actually the coordinate transformation from image/camera coordinates with different definitions (e.g., opencv, opengl or others) to the pixel plane.